EmnichtdaYT/prometheus_nucleares_script_exporter/readme.md

 # Script for Nucleares and script_exporter

-This is a script for the game Nucleares which transformes the data from the Nucleares webserver into prometheus metrics.
-This script is intended to be used with the script_exporter for prometheus by ricoberger.
+This is a script for the game [Nucleares](https://store.steampowered.com/app/1428420/) which transformes the data from the Nucleares webserver into prometheus metrics.
+This script is intended to be used with the [prometheus script_exporter by ricoberger](https://github.com/ricoberger/script_exporter).

 ## Grafana dashboard